NextCenturyCorporation/MCS/python_api/API.md

 ### image_list : list of Pillow.Image objects

 The list of images from the scene after the last action and physics simulation were run.
-This is usually just a list with a single image, except for the MCS_Step_Output object returned from a call to controller.start_scene for a scene with a scripted Preview Phase.
+This is normally a list with five images, where the physics simulation has unpaused and paused again for a little bit between each image, and the final image is the state of the environment before your next action.
+The MCS_Step_Output object returned from a call to controller.start_scene will normally have a list with only one image, except for a scene with a scripted Preview Phase.

 ### object_list : list of MCS_Object objects

-The list of metadata for all objects in the scene.
+The list of metadata for all currently visible objects in the scene.

 ### object_mask_list : list of Pillow.Image objects

-The list of object mask images from the scene after the last action and physics simulation were run.
-This is usually just a list with a single image, except for the MCS_Step_Output object returned from a call to controller.start_scene for a scene with a scripted Preview Phase.
+The list of object mask (instance segmentation) images from the scene after the last action and physics simulation were run.
+This is normally a list with five images, where the physics simulation has unpaused and paused again for a little bit between each image, and the final image is the state of the environment before your next action.
+The MCS_Step_Output object returned from a call to controller.start_scene will normally have a list with only one image, except for a scene with a scripted Preview Phase.

+The color of each object in the mask corresponds to the "color" property in its MCS_Object object.

 ### pose : string